jaschavanzyl/invictus-alpha-graduate-programme/README.md

 ### Prerequisites
 Please ensure you have the latest version of Python installed on your operating system.
 The steps for installing Python for your operating system can be found on the [official website](https://www.python.org/).

 ### Installation
-Before attempting to execute any of the Python code, please ensure that the respective Python packages required to successfully run the code has been installed by firstly navigating to the root of the project where `requirements.txt` is located, and then running the following command:
+Before attempting to execute any code, please ensure that the required Python packages have been installed by firstly navigating to the root of the project where `requirements.txt` is located, and then running the following command:

  ```sh
   pip install -r requirements.txt
   ```

   ## Usage

   ### Question 2.1
   * Navigate to `Question2.1/`
   * Please ensure that `inputs.json` is located in the same directory as `main.py`